Dadie/dfm-toolkit/etc/grammar.md

-# DFM Gramma
+# DFM Grammar

-The following context free gramatic was deducted using .dfm files found on github, a basic knowledge of the delphi programming language and common sense.
+The following context-free grammar was deducted using .dfm files found on github, a basic knowledge of Delphi and common sense.
 Matching has to be done case-insensitiv.

 ```
 DFM := <WS>* <OBJ> <WS>*